gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ## 🌐 **HATEOAG** (Hypertext as the Engine of Agent Guidance)

 Inspired by HATEOAS, this pattern treats hypertext as the driving mechanism for agent navigation and behavior.
-Hypertext guides the agent through a network of clearly defined, interlinked process, memory, and documentation files.
+Hypertext guides the agent through a network of clearly defined, interlinked processes, memory, and documentation files.

 Links invite the agent to jump, read, or act.